 A top ten state in terms of population, with more than 11 million people, the Buckeye state finally got its wish in December of 2022 when the House passed Ohio sports betting bill HB 29, legalizing retail, online, and mobile sports betting.
 Collegiate sports betting included.

 Joining more than half the country in legalizing sports betting, the Ohio sports betting bill allows for the operation of at least 25 sports betting licenses in Ohio.
 With mobile horse racing and daily fantasy sports already legal in the state, Ohio should have an easy time expanding into online sports betting.

-With well-established online sportsbooks and mobile sports betting apps refining their processes, legal online sports betting state by state, and competing for customers, there has never been a better time to be a sports bettor.
-Soon, Ohio will be in on the action.
+With well-established online sportsbooks and mobile apps refining their processes, legal online sports betting state by state, and competing for customers, there has never been a better time to be a sports bettor.
+Now, Ohio is in on the action.

-Ohio State University and Cincinnati Bengals fans will be happy to hear the state plans to go live on the first of 2023, giving sports bettors plenty of time to clean up during the football postseason.
-The launch date is also in the middle of the NBA season and well before NCAA March Madness.
+Ohio State University and Cincinnati Bengals fans will be happy to hear the state went live on the first of 2023, giving sports bettors plenty of time to clean up during the football postseason.
+The launch date was also in the middle of the NBA season and well before NCAA March Madness.